 Renu Khator is chancellor of the University of Houston System — the longest-serving chancellor in the state of Texas — and president of the University of Houston.
 In 2008, she broke boundaries and glass ceilings when she assumed her appointments and became the first female chancellor in the state of Texas and the first Indian immigrant to lead a comprehensive research university in the U.S.

-As chancellor of the UH System, Khator oversees a four-university organization that serves nearly 76,000 students, has an annual budget that exceeds $1.8 billion, and produces a $6 billion-plus economic impact on the Greater Houston region each year.
+As chancellor of the UH System, Khator oversees a four-university organization that serves nearly 76,000 students and has an annual budget that exceeds $1.8 billion.